 This lab contains a stored XSS vulnerability in the blog comments function.
-To solve the lab, exploit the vulnerability to steal the session cookie of someone who views the blog post comments.
-Then use the cookie to impersonate the victim.
+A simulated victim user views all comments after they are posted.
+To solve the lab, exploit the vulnerability to exfiltrate the victim's session cookie, then use this cookie to impersonate the victim.

-Using Burp Suite Professional, go to the Burp menu, and launch the Burp Collaborator client.
+- Using Burp Suite Professional, go to the Burp menu, and launch the Burp Collaborator client.

-Click "Copy to clipboard" to copy a unique Burp Collaborator payload to your clipboard.
+- Click "Copy to clipboard" to copy a unique Burp Collaborator payload to your clipboard.
 Leave the Burp Collaborator client window open.

 Submit the following payload in a blog comment, inserting your Burp Collaborator subdomain where indicated:

 This script will make anyone who views the comment issue a POST request to

-Go back to the Burp Collaborator client window, and click "Poll now".
+- Go back to the Burp Collaborator client window, and click "Poll now".
+You should see an HTTP interaction.
 If you don't see any interactions listed, wait a few seconds and try again.

-You should see an HTTP interaction.
-Take a note of the value of the victim's cookie in the POST body.
+- Take a note of the value of the victim's cookie in the POST body.